seungsoo-lee/DELTA/README.md

 Check if you will be able to access the VMs without having to enter the password.
 ```

 + The Agent-Manager automatically reads your configuration file and sets up the environment based on the configuration file settings.
-Setting.cfg contains sample configurations.
+[DELTA_ROOT]/tools/config/manager.cfg contains sample configurations.
 You can specify your own config file by passing its path:
 ```
 CONTROLLER_SSH=vagrant@10.100.100.11
 TARGET_HOST=10.0.0.2